-RICH THAYER & BILL ZYBACH – Accelerate: Building Agility into Any Organization
+RICH THAYER & BILL ZYBACH – Syngineering: Building Agility Into Every Organization

 Given the complexity and volatility of today’s world, practitioners recognize that there is not one best approach to organization design.
 This session illustrates how to select among the four most common design methods based on what is the best fit-for-purpose given the specific combination of a business’s landscape, strategy and culture.
 Also, given the almost continuous disruption in the global marketplace, it is no longer an option, the presenters contend, to build agility into new operating models – but a requirement.
 The workshop demonstrates how to build agility into the design process for greater sustainability, rather than bolting it on afterwards.

 The intention of the presenters is to open the design “black box” and share with participants the key underlying principles and a common framework which they call SPEED, which allows practitioners to both compare and ultimately mix and match the four most common design methods.
 The session will be enable participants to tailor and align their own approaches to their client’s respective business landscapes, strategies and cultures.